Tanning Ledges: Everything You Need to Know

 Concrete

 Integrating a tanning ledge into your concrete pool will naturally cost extra, depending on the square footage of the ledge.
 For example, let's say that your tanning ledge is going to cover 80 square feet.
 If your pool costs $100 per square foot, you're looking at an $8,000 tanning ledge.
-Additional building crew charges will also apply as incorporating the ledge will extend the timeline of the project.
+Additional building crew charges may also apply as incorporating the ledge will extend the timeline of the project.

 Fiberglass

 Additional features like bubblers and lights can cost you several hundred more and up per piece across all three pool types, so be sure to save room for them!
-Even if you'd prefer not to have these things, plan on installing at least one light in your tanning ledge.
+Even if you'd prefer not to have these features, plan on installing at least one light in your tanning ledge.
 Summer nights can be perfect for relaxing in the pool, and you won't want to be in the dark.

 Is a tanning ledge right for you?